 Access to all Amenities

-The history of Glamping
+The History of Glamping

-Glamping is often considered a new concept because the word was added to the dictionary in 2016.
+Glamping is often considered a new concept because the word was only added to the dictionary in 2016.
 However, historical records and paintings reveal its popularity among the European aristocracy from the 1500s.
 The English kings and a few hundred friends were known to erect more than a thousand tents for a summer holiday of “glamping”, furnishing the compound with beds, tables and chairs and oriental carpets from their castles.
 African safaris brought an unprecedented luxury to camping in the early 1920s that has now spread around the globe.